Mary Poppins (musical): Act II

 At the bank ("Precision And Order (Reprise)"), George is surprised to learn the consequence of his choice: far from ruining the bank, he has made a fortune by both rejecting Von Hussler and approving Mr. Northbrook's loan.
 They ask for the word that made them so successful, which George admits to be Mary's word, ("Supercalifragilisticexpialidocious (Reprise)").
 Winifred, arriving to defend her husband, finds instead he is the hero of the hour.
 After she mentions Miss Andrew's name to the Bank Manager, the old man, too, relates his experience under "the Holy Terror".
 Winifred convinces the manager to quadruple George's salary.
 George apologizes for underestimating her, and together they return to the house.
-Mary and Bert take the children across the skies and they see everyone they met along their journey including Mrs. Correy, Neleus, and even Miss Andrew, who kindly shakes hands with Michael ("Anything Can Happen (Part 2)").
+Mary and Bert take the children across the skies and they see everyone they met along their journey ("Anything Can Happen (Part 2)").

 Mary realises that with the family reunited and happy, her task is done.
 With regret, she says goodbye to Bert with a kiss on the cheek and sets off ("A Spoonful Of Sugar (A Task Is Done)").
 Jane and Michael accept that Mary is leaving them and tell her that they'll never forget her.
 The two children watch as their parents waltz happily together and Mary flies high above the audience using her magical parrot headed umbrella.